awwad/uptane/README.md

 >>> di.write_to_live()
 ```

+To assign the new image to the ecu 'TCUdemocar' on vehicle 'democar', run
-Perform the following in the **Director Repository's** window (WINDOW 2) to assign that Image file to vehicle 'democar', ECU 'TCUdemocar':
+the following in teh Uptane services window (WINDOW 1):
 ```python
 >>> firmware_fname = filepath_in_repo = 'firmware.img'
 >>> vin='democar'; ecu_serial='TCUdemocar'